LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 # Huggingface Trainer

-## Design & Philophy
+## Introductino

 The most natural pick for training a Huggingface model is the `Trainer` that ships with the `transformers` library itself.
 It is designed to handle the training of Huggingface models in "most standard cases."

 Naturally, the `Trainer` is designed to work in the Huggingface ecosystem.
-It receives the data as Huggingface Dataset and expects the models to follow the conventions of the `transformers` library.
+It receives the data as Huggingface-`Datasets` and expects the models to follow the conventions of the `transformers` library.
-In theory, other custom models could be used with the `Trainer` too, but the developers warn that this might lead to strange side effects.
+In theory, other custom models could be used with the `Trainer`, but the developers warn that this might lead to strange side effects.

+The `Trainer`-class is one single monolithic block that handles the training with all its aspects end-to-end.

 ## Classes